tanandscore/arcade-points/MIGRATION.md

 1. **Your database and accounts live in Supabase, not in Cloudflare.**
    Hosting only serves the website's pages and runs its API routes — it never stores any data.
-Moving hosts never touches a single user account, score, or purchase record.
+Moving hosts never touches a single use...r account, score, or purchase record.

 2. **The code has no Cloudflare-only parts.** Everything under `app/`,